Wocon-org/wocon_pages/docs/faq.md

 - **Supabase Free Tier**: Up to 50,000 API calls and 1GB database
 - **Cloudflare Pages Free Tier**: Unlimited sites and bandwidth

+Costs may increase with higher usage or additional features.